An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Quantum trajectories and quantum master equation

-We can see that both $\mbb{E}[N_\mu(t)]$ and $\mbb{V}[N_\mu(t)]$ increases linearly with $t$.
-Notably, however, the variance $\mbb{V}[N_\mu(t)]$ depends on how the jumps occuring at different times are correlated, as highlighted in the second term in the right-hand side of Eq.~\eqref{noiseD}.
-Note that, in general, higher-order fluctuations of $N_\mu(t)$ can be captured by, e.g., its large deviation~\cite{jakvsic2014entropic, van2015sanov}, which we do not explain here.
+We can see that both $\mbb{E}[N_\mu(t)]$ and $\mbb{V}[N_\mu(t)]$ increase linearly with $t$.
+Notably, however, the variance $\mbb{V}[N_\mu(t)]$ depends on how the jumps occurring at different times are correlated, as highlighted in the second term on the right-hand side of Eq.~\eqref{noiseD}.
+Note that, in general, the higher-order fluctuations of $N_\mu(t)$ can be captured, e.g., by its large deviation~\cite{jakvsic2014entropic, van2015sanov}, which we do not explain here.
 See Refs.~\cite{garrahan2018aspects, jack2020ergodicity, landi2024current, touchette2009large} for a review.